AlexsLemonade/OpenPBTA-analysis/README.md

 For the current availabe data, please refer to [doc/release-notes.md](./release-notes.md)

-To download data from S3, [aws-cli](https://github.com/aws/aws-cli) is recommened.
+To download data from S3, [aws-cli](https://github.com/aws/aws-cli) is recommended.
 But other tools like `wget` or `curl` should also work.

 Example of download one entire release
 ```